Visual Disabilities

 When color information is removed, the routes are very difficult to differentiate.

-While using the color enhances the user experience, when colors may not be perceived (including by users who are blind), are overridden by custom settings, or are not readily distinguishable this information would need to be conveyed by annotating the image, using different styles for each line, or by supplementing the image with text on the web page that conveys the same information.
+Color enhances the user experience.
+However, when colors are not perceived by users who are blind or color-blind, are overridden by custom settings, or are not readily distinguishable, this information would need to be conveyed by annotating the image, using different styles or contrasts for each line, or by supplementing the image with text on the web page that conveys the same information.